cerebis/shap/README.txt

 Analyzer Supporting Tools
 -------------------------

-A number of underlying analysis tools used output formats or commandline syntaxes which were awkward.
-A few of these tools have been wrapped within shell scripts.
-In some cases the output has also been reformatted to XML.
-A sourcecode patch has been created for Hmmpfam from the HMMER v2.3.2 release that adds the option for XML output.

-Helper scripts exist for Aragorn and Metagene.
-These modify both the command-line and convert output to an XML schema.
+Helper scripts have been written for: Aragorn and Metagene.
+The scripts simply wrap each tool to standardise the command-line interfaces and convert output to XML format.

-For Hmmpfam a patch must be applied to v2.3.2 to add XML output as an option.
-This patch also includes a makefile (src/Makefile.local) for the Intel compiler.
-In our testing, these executables are 2-fold faster than those produced by GNU GCC v4.
+A source code patch has been created for HMMER release version 2.3.2.
+This patch adds the option for XML output to Hmmpfam.
+It also includes an alternate makefile (src/Makefile.local) for the Intel compiler.
+In our testing, ICC generated executables are 2-fold faster than those produced by GNU GCC v4.

+To patch HMMER 2.3.2

-	change to HMMER-2.3.2 source package
+	cd to the HMMER-2.3.2 directory
 	patch -p1 < {path-to-patch}/hmmer-2.3.2-patch.txt
+	make clean && make install

 Note.
 All underlying tools, whether called directly or as a wrapper script must be accessible from any machine that intends to execute analysis jobs.
 Nothing stops users of SHAP from defining multiple analysers which reflect differing runtime environments, such as a local and grid definition.